nori266/language-detection-challenge/README.md

 *See more information about tasks 1 and 2 in langid folder, and about task3 in code_switching folder*

-## Evaluation

-We will evaluate the system on our own test sets, by querying your system for each test case.
-We will use different datasets for each task.

 ## Guidelines
 * ***Fork this _git repo_*** and add relevant files and explanations for what you feel necessary (starting with a clear description of what is implemented in the README)